simonfongnt/appium-eclipse-maven-ubuntu/README.md

 `appium`

 # Test the setup
-Create a Maven project step by step
+Create a Maven project for a test step by step

 ## Open a Maven Project
 - create a simple project (skips archetype selection)